 - ensure that any accommodations or other support that has been requested has been provided, and to signpost to other services or support

 - provide a development opportunity for those acting as volunteer Listeners.

 Participation is optional and any interested member of staff can volunteer to be a ‘Listener’.

 UKRI is a Disability Confident employer.
 The scheme identifies those employers who have agreed to meet commitments regarding the recruitment, employment, retention and career development of disabled people.

 - Racial Inclusion and Striving for Equity (RISE) Network

 - Disability Matters

 - UKRI Women’s Chapter

 Each group meets regularly, and all have individual agendas and terms of reference.
 They are a fantastic way to network with people and build contacts across UKRI and to share experiences, arrange events and socialise with a view to catalysing change within the organisation.

-All UKRI colleagues are welcome and invited to join any of the staff network groups, even if they do not fall into any of the ‘categories’ represented but simply wish to offer support.
+All UKRI colleagues are welcome and invited to join any of the staff network groups, even if they do not fall into any of the ‘categories’ represented.

 For further information about EDI in MRC.